pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 As you imagine, this is fairly complex and long without prior experience.
 Hence, in this guide, we provides representative datasets on which we can complete the second stage of the entire attack, which do not require any hardware.
-As such, we uploaded 4 datasets on [Zenodo](https://zenodo.org/), an open platform for hosting research data:
+As such, we uploaded 4 datasets on [Zenodo](https://zenodo.org/), an open platform for hosting research data.
-1. nRF52:
-> Ayoub (2025) PhaseSCA: nRF52 Dataset, Zenodo.
-DOI:
-> XX.XXXX/zenodo.XXXXXXXX.
-URL: <https://zenodo.org/records/XXXXXXXX>
-2. nRF51:
-> Ayoub (2025) PhaseSCA: nRF51 Dataset, Zenodo.
-DOI:
-> XX.XXXX/zenodo.XXXXXXXX.
-URL: <https://zenodo.org/records/XXXXXXXX>
-3. STM32L1:
-> Ayoub (2025) PhaseSCA: STM32L1 Dataset, Zenodo.
-DOI:
-> XX.XXXX/zenodo.XXXXXXXX.
-URL: <https://zenodo.org/records/XXXXXXXX>
-4. ATmega328:
-> Ayoub (2025) PhaseSCA: ATmega328 Dataset, Zenodo.
-DOI:
-> XX.XXXX/zenodo.XXXXXXXX.
-URL: <https://zenodo.org/records/XXXXXXXX>

 For every datasets, we will execute the following automatized steps:
 - Performing an non-profiled side-channel attack (close to a Correlation Power Attack *a.k.a* CPA).
 - Performing a profiled side-channel attack (close to a Template Attack *a.k.a* TA), composed of two steps: